Jonathan Pitney: Biography

 Pitney's main achievement was the promotion of Absecon Island as a shore medical retreat, with the help of civil engineer Richard Osborne and well-connected Richard Summers, they devised the idea creating a large scale resort.
-In 1853, he presented Osborne's designs for the city to Philadelphia railroad investors, which led to the creation of the Camden and Atlantic Railroad which opened on July 4, 1854, the same year Atlantic City, New Jersey was officially incorporated.
+In 1853, he presented Osborne's designs for the city to Philadelphia railroad investors, which led to the creation of the Camden and Atlantic Railroad which opened on July 4, 1854, the same year Atlantic City, New Jersey, was officially incorporated.
 Pitney further promoted the Atlantic City resort by extolling the healing properties of salt water and ocean air.
-Dr. Pitney died in his Absecon home on August 7, 1869.
+Dr. Pitney died in his Absecon home on August 7, 1869, the historic Dr. Jonathan Pitney House.